christiandimitri/MPDA18_MastersThesis/FinalThesisPaper.md

 ![Constant offset of a Conical Mesh see [@pottmann-2008-fg].](MT_JPG/Constant Offset of Conical Meshes.jpg){#fig:ConicalMeshes}

 The fact that the faces of a conical mesh are incident to a common vertex $\mathbf{v}_{i,j}$ and tangent to a cone with an axis $Q_{i,j}$.
-After offseting the axis remains the same and the faces are still tangent to the cone [@liu2006geometric].
+After offsetting the axis remains the same and the faces are still tangent to the cone [@liu2006geometric].

 The Languerre transformation [@liu2006geometric] contains one of the instances for offsetting planes by a fixed distance along their normal vector.
 The Languerre transformation preserves the conical meshes at the offset.

 #### The Normals

-*The spherical image* is a fact where the vertice $\mathbf{v}_{ij}$ of a PQ mesh built on a unit sphere are converted to the normal vectors of $Q_{i,j}$.
-As the four faces incident to a common vertice $\mathbf{v}_{ij}$ tangent to the same cone, the normal vectors ${n_{i,j}}$ on each of the four faces share the same angle  with the cone's axis $Q_{i,j}$ see @fig:facesConfiguration.
+*The spherical image* is a fact where the vertices $\mathbf{v}_{ij}$ of a PQ mesh built on a unit sphere are converted to the normal vectors of $Q_{i,j}$.
+As the four faces incident to a common vertex $\mathbf{v}_{ij}$ tangent to the same cone, the normal vectors ${n_{i,j}}$ on each of the four faces share the same angle  with the cone's axis $Q_{i,j}$ see @fig:facesConfiguration.
 Consequently the spherical image of the principle curvature network returns an orthogonal curve network on a sphere  [@liu2006geometric].

 #### Conical optimization

 PQ meshes generated after computing the principle curve networks are well suited to be optimized using conical meshes conditions.
-In order to do that, the angles and normals are measured and visualized with a gradiant color that varies in a range between the common meshes see @fig:Anglesbfopt1, @fig:Anglesbfopt2, @fig:normalsbfopt1 and @fig:normalsbfopt2.
+In order to do that, the angles and normals are measured and visualized with a gradient color that varies in a range between the common meshes see @fig:Anglesbfopt1, @fig:Anglesbfopt2, @fig:normalsbfopt1 and @fig:normalsbfopt2.

 ##### Angles analysis